lagotto/lagotto/docs/api.md

 * The login details must be correct and at must be a local login, not a third-party login such as Persona.

-* The login must have the 'Admin' role assigned.
+* The user must have the 'admin' role assigned.

 * The DOI must not already exist in the database.